bigcommerce/dev-docs/docs/legacy/blueprint-themes/recaptcha-two.md

 | Firefox latest |
 | Safari latest |

-For a current list of target browsers (desktop and mobile) that BigCommerce supports for _storefronts_ using our themes, please see <NOBR><a href="https://forum.bigcommerce.com/s/article/Themes-Supported-Browsers" target="_blank">this support page</a>.</nobr>
+For a current list of target browsers (desktop and mobile) that BigCommerce supports for _storefronts_ using our themes, please see [this support page](https://support.bigcommerce.com/s/article/Themes-Supported-Browsers?language=en_US).